 Can I volunteer just for the summer?

-Yes.
-Summer volunteers must commit to a minimum of 8 hours a week for 8 to 10 consecutive weeks.
-Summer applications are due by March 1 and you must complete the physical, orientation and background check no later than June 1.
-If you are not available to volunteer for the entire summer and meet these requirements, please do not apply to the summer volunteer program.
+Summer volunteers must commit to a minimum of 4 shifts per week (minimum 3-hour shift) for 8-10 weeks.
+Summer applications are accepted February 1st through February 28th and you must complete the physical, orientation and background check NO later than May 31st.
+If you are not available to volunteer for the entire summer, please do not apply to the summer volunteer program.
+There are no allowances for vacation time.

 If I volunteer, will I get a job at the hospital?